ssemart/TrendNest/README.md

 ### 1. Project Files Transfer

-1. Copy the entire `TrendNest_YT` project folder to the new computer
+1. Copy the entire `TrendNest` project folder to the new computer
 2. Ensure all files are copied except for:
    - `vendor` directory (will be installed later)
    - `.env` file (if you have one, copy it but update the credentials)